uc-data-services/r-reproducible-research/r-rstudio-intro/rstudo_intor.md

 ![Git clone](images/gitclone.png)

-Things to notice for step one:
+Things to notice from step one:

 1. The files browser (lower right) allows you to set working directory.
 Notice that when you do an action in one of the windows the command is reflected to the console.
-This is helpful when you want to build up a script that will contain all of your configuration settings.
+This is helpful when you want to build up a script that will set up the R environment.
-2. A git menu in workspace tab shows up after a git clone giving you a way to interface with a git repository.
+2. A git menu in workspace tab appears after a git clone giving you a way to interface with a git repository.

 ## Exercise 2 - Open an R source file & run code from the source/console.

 Open up the rstudio.R file in your file browser.
-Highlight the following lines and use the run button to run the code in the console.
-Let's get started simple:
+Highlight and run the code in exercise 1 (use the run button or ctrl-enter).

 ```r